Suggestion: Watch the 20 minutes video tutorial before reading this article

 Compliance testing can be carried out in China, by a third party company, such as SGS, Asiainspection or Bureau Veritas.
 However, I advise you to hire a quality inspector to collect batch samples, rather than letting the supplier do it for you.
 There’s always a risk that they send a ‘compliant sample’, in order to pass the test.

-A Quality Inspector can offer much more than just batch sample collection.
+A Quality Inspector can offer much more than just a batch sample collection.
 The only way to avoid high defect rates is by inspecting the cargo on site, prior to balance payment and shipment.
-Below follows a standard Quality Inspection Protocol, for watches:

 2. Case Thickness